minisbett/ultimate-osu-server-switcher/README.md

 # GUI

-We have a light theme and I dark theme.
+We have a light theme and a dark theme.
 You can toggle between them in the bottom right corner of the about tab.

 ![Light theme](https://i.imgur.com/iqvpEpHl.png)
 ![Dark theme](https://i.imgur.com/ItqHz4p.png)